PhilipZN/Philip-ZN-CS-3502-Project-2/readme.md

 # CPU Scheduling Simulator

-This project is a CPU Scheduling Simulator developed for an Operating Systems course (CS 3502).
+This project is a CPU Scheduling Simulator developed for OwlTech.
 It is a Windows Forms Application (.NET Framework) that visually demonstrates how various CPU scheduling algorithms perform under different workloads.

 ---